Celebrating the 2021 Cricket season at Player Sponsor Event

 • Monday

-Introductions and H&S including YP risk assessment.
-Basic overview of stores.
-Assisting in hydraulic hose manufacturing.
+Introductions and H&S including YP risk assessment, then joining the warehouse team for a basic overview of stores.

 • Tuesday